mondoohq/cnspec/README.md

 ✓ Pass:  Do not enable the "root" account
 ✓ Pass:  Disable Bluetooth Sharing
 ✕ Fail:  Enable security auditing
-✓ Pass:  Disable Printer Sharing
-✓ Pass:  Set a minimum password length
 ✓ Pass:  Enable Firewall
-✕ Fail:  Retain install.log for 365 or more days with no maximum size ✕ Fail:  Enable Firewall Stealth Mode
 ...
 ✕ Fail:  Ensure Firewall is configured to log
 ✓ Pass:  Ensure nfs server is not running.